amarjitdhillon/maps_application/amarjitdhillon.com-master/docs/NodeJS/hostInaccessible.md

-## Not able to install the packages and getting the error like
+# NPM registery settings

-!!! warn ""
+???+ tip "Warning"
-	 WARN registry Using stale data from http://yourHostName because the host is inaccessible -- are you offline?
+	 WARN: registry Using stale data from http://yourHostName because the host is inaccessible -- are you offline?

 This happens when you might be using proxy to get the packages.
 Steps to solve this issue are.